-Hastas abicere, literally "to throw the spears", is an expression used when you’re done, when you quit in defeat or give up a contest.
-You use it when whatever it is you have done before defeats you and you give up.
+The expression can be used when whatever it is you have done before defeats you and you give up.
 In English you might say that you throw in the towel, or throw up the sponge.

-In his speech for Murena Cicero explained to the court why his friend Servius – for they truly were friends and had studied rhetoric together – was the weaker candidate to the consulship:
+In his speech for Murena, Cicero explained to the court why his friend Servius, the accuser – for they truly were friends and had studied rhetoric together – was the weaker candidate to the consulship:

 “'Videsne tu illum tristem, demissum? iacet, diffidit, abiecit hastas.'
 Serpit hic rumor.
 'Scis tu illum accusationem cogitare, inquirere in competitores, testis quaerere?
 Alium fac iam, quoniam sibi hic ipse desperat.'” - Mur.
 45.2